Property Manager Information

 How can I get my residents to recycle more?

 Have clear consistent signs with clear pictures and plain language throughout your building on recycling and trash containers.
 Provide newsletters to residents about what can and cannot be recycled.
-Provide recycling guides to residents at move in and information on how to dispose or donate bulky items, donate household items and dispose of household hazardous waste at move-out.
+Provide recycling guides to residents at move-in and information on how to dispose of or donate bulky items, donate household items, and dispose of household hazardous waste at move-out.

 Donation centers and charitable agencies

 There are many charitable agencies in the region happy to take reusable household items and furniture in good condition left by your residents.
 Many even offer pickup service.
 Find businesses and charitable organizations accepting used items through the Recycling and Disposal Directory.

 Contact your building manager or association to find out where recycling bins are located and what materials are accepted for recycling in which containers.
 Property owners are required to provide residents with the opportunity to recycle.
 Call your municipal recycling coordinator if this service is not available.